My Top 7 Book Recommendations for A2 Spanish Readers

 2. La chica del bar by Estefanía Quevedo

-Excerpt: “Felipe es un tipo normal con un trabajo normal. Él va todos los días al bar ‘El unicornio azul’. …Un día ve una chica hermosa sentada en la barra del bar.
+Excerpt: “Felipe es un tipo normal con un trabajo normal. Él va todos los días al bar ‘El unicornio azul’. …Un día ve a una chica hermosa sentada en la barra del bar.
 Ella no habla mucho, no bebe alcohol y no usa teléfono móvil…”

 Who is the girl at the bar?
 What is she looking for?
 Part of the Short Stories in Spanish series, this book is designed to help you push your Spanish towards intermediate--while giving you a great story to read.
 Additional resources that will help you make this book a fun and effective part of your Spanish practice include illustrations created by a professional artist, a playlist of songs inspired by the story and adapted to your level, and instructions on how to get the most from the book as a Spanish-learner.